 This article is a brief summary of an extensive amendment to the Act.
 Nonprofit corporations should contact legal counsel regarding any provisions of the new law and how it may affect their organization.

-Edward J. Castellani J.D., C.P.A. is an attorney and certified public accountant specializing in the Business and Tax Department of Fraser Trebilcock.
+Edward J. Castellani J.D., C.P.A. is an attorney and certified public accountant specializing in Nonprofit and Tax-Exempt Organization Law, and is a member of the Business and Tax Department of Fraser Trebilcock.
 His clients include trade associations, educational and charitable organizations, foundations and other nonprofit organizations.
 For more information, please contact Mr. Castellani at 517.377.0845 or firstname.lastname@example.org.